tinyhoot/SubnauticaRandomiser/README.md

 # Subnautica Randomiser
-A Subnautica Mod that randomises recipes for replayability, based on [the work of stephenengland](https://github.com/stephenengland/SubnauticaRandomizer).
+A Subnautica Mod that randomises recipes for replayability, originally based on [the work of stephenengland](https://github.com/stephenengland/SubnauticaRandomizer).

 This can make the game considerably more difficult, and the varying availability of ingredients may also make it harder to collect enough of what you need.
 Since ingredients can vary so wildly, use of a blueprint tracker mod like [this one on nexus](https://www.nexusmods.com/subnautica/mods/22) is recommended.